brooklyn-mckee/brooklyn-mckee/README.md

 Hello, my name is Brooklyn McKee.
 I am curently studying business analytics at the University of Iowa, with a minor in American Sign Langugae

+Here I have displayed the experiences I have had thus far in my career.
+As I continously aim to improve my craft I will update this site to reflect my newfound knowledge.

-I like to fill my life with lots of outdoor activites and learning various new skills.
-An ideal day for me would start with enjoying a warm cup of coffee, while watching the sunrise and listening to a podcast.
+If you know me, you know I like to fill my life with lots of outdoor adventures; plus, learning various new skills.
+An ideal morning for me would start with enjoying a warm cup of coffee, while watching the sunrise and listening to a podcast.
 When I have free time, you can find me exploring and running through new trails, researching and attending events around the community, or completing home improvement projects.

-This site displays the projects and experiences I am most fond of.
-As I continously aim to improve my craft I will update this site to reflect my newfound knowledge.

 Now that you know a little about me, please explore!
 Feel free to reach out on any linked media below [https://www.linkedin.com/in/brooklyn-mckee-b05b7a221/]

-Thank you for visiting!

 ### Education